t-data-h/tdh-gcp/README.md

 A framework for building compute instances and deploying TDH (Hadoop).

 The compute instances are managed by a set of scripts for initializing the master and worker node instances.
-The scripts primarily wrap the GCP API via
-*gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for many of the bootstrapping scripts provided.
+The scripts primarily wrap the GCP API via the *gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for many of the bootstrapping scripts provided.